Investor Relations

 ➢ Sustainable Household Debt Solution Approach and Potential Impacts

-KTC anticipates that the debt relief associated with the measures mentioned above will not significantly affect the group's overall performance.
+KTC believes that the debt relief measures outlined above will not have a significant impact on the overall performance of the Group.